Private equity in India: market and regulatory overview

 Grant of stock options.

 Veto rights (see Question 19) and board representation are important management control measures used by PE funds.
 The number of nominees that can be appointed to a board is usually negotiated and a PE fund retains the right to remove or replace its nominee.
-The PE fund's presence (as an investor / shareholder) normally forms part of the quorum, ensuring that no shareholders' meetings are conducted in its absence.
+The PE fund's presence (as an investor/shareholder) normally forms part of the quorum, ensuring that no shareholders' meetings are conducted in its absence.

 These management control provisions form part of the shareholders' agreement and the articles of association.
 This ensures that there is a contractual remedy for breach of shareholders' agreements and the action may be rendered void, simultaneously, for breach of the company's constitutional documents.

-Issuing partially, optionally or non-convertible debentures to non-residents is treated as external commercial borrowing and is subject to higher restrictions both in terms of the investment amount and end-use.
+Issuing partially, optionally or non-convertible debentures to non-residents is treated as external commercial borrowing and subject to higher restrictions both in terms of the investment amount and end-use.
 There is no preference for one form of debt finance over another.

 Debt providers normally seek the following forms of security to protect their investment:

-Pledge of the promoters' shares.
+Pledge of the promoters' shares and non-disposal undertakings.